-One of the easiest ways to make a gift to Hamilton is to make a commitment through your will.
-A bequest may take a number of forms, including a specific amount or a percentage of your estate.
-Upon request, sample testamentary language will be provided.
+One of the easiest ways to make a gift to Hamilton is to make a commitment through your estate plan.
+You may designate a specific amount or a percentage of your estate.

 In return for your gift of cash or marketable securities to a gift annuity, Hamilton agrees to make fixed quarterly payments to you, or you and another annuitant, for life.
-You can claim a charitable income tax deduction, and if the gift is made with appreciated securities, you will save capital gains tax.
+You can claim an income tax charitable contribution deduction, and if the gift is made with appreciated securities, you will save capital gains tax.
 A portion of your quarterly payments may be tax-free.
 The minimum gift annuity contribution is $5,000.

 For individuals who may not need immediate income, a deferred payment charitable gift annuity delays the start of payments, most often until retirement.
 The size of the fixed payment is directly proportional to the deferral period.
 The minimum deferred payment charitable gift annuity contribution is $2,000.

 Funded with cash, securities and/or real estate, a charitable remainder trust makes payments to you or another beneficiary and ultimately benefits Hamilton.
 Two versions are available - a charitable remainder unitrust provides variable payments expressed as a percentage of market value on the annual valuation date and a charitable remainder annuity trust provides fixed payments not subject to market fluctuations.
 In either case, you save income and capital gains taxes.
 The minimum charitable remainder trust contribution is $100,000.

 This gift vehicle allows you to distribute assets to heirs at reduced transfer tax cost.
 You can establish a charitable lead trust, funded with cash or other assets, to provide payments, either fixed or variable, to Hamilton for a given number of years.
 When the trust terminates, the principal and any appreciation is transferred to heirs.
 Significant gift, estate, and generation-skipping transfer tax savings can be achieved.
 These gifts are particularly attractive in a low-interest rate environment.